uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/basic_model_run.rst

-which will use the environment and tools inside the container to compile the C++ source code (which is linked into the container via the mounted volume) into the ``dvmdostem`` binary.This can take several minutes.
-Once it is done you should have a new file in your repository folder named dvmdostem.
+which will use the environment and tools inside the container to compile the C++ source code (which is linked into the container via the mounted volume) into the ``dvmdostem`` binary.
+This can take several minutes.
+Once it is done you should have a new file in your repository folder named ``dvmdostem``.
 You should not need to run this again unless you modify the C++ source files.

 Finally with all this setup in place we can start working on setting up a model run.